-You are used to promoting branded content, but have you thought of moving beyond it and leveraging user-generated content in your Facebook ad campaigns instead?
+You are used to promoting branded content.
+Have you thought of moving beyond it and leveraging user-generated content in your Facebook ad campaigns instead?

 5. Target Video Engagement Custom Audience:

-Video is the most engaging type of content on digital mediums and Facebook tops the list by generating an average of 8 million views per day.
+Video is the most engaging type of content on digital mediums.
+Facebook tops the list by generating an average of 8 million views per day.

-Video engagement is one of the options under Engagement Custom Audience which lets you target those users who have engaged with your video in the past.
-For instance, if you released a teaser video of a product, you can use the Video Engagement Custom Audience option to target the launch video to those who engaged with the previous one by liking, sharing, commenting or viewing.
+Video engagement is one of the options under Engagement Custom Audience.
+It lets you target those users who have engaged with your video in the past.
+For instance, if you released a teaser video of a product.
+You can use the Video Engagement Custom Audience option to target the launch video to those who engaged with the previous one by liking, sharing, commenting or viewing.

-This kind of funneling while targeting your ad ensures a better performance because you are speaking to those who have already shown interest in your earlier video.
+This kind of funnelling while targeting your ad ensures a better performance.
+As you are speaking to those who have already shown interest in your earlier video.

 6. Consider Life Events:

 Life event-based targeting is hugely under-utilized.
-Facebook’s Timeline information can prove to be a goldmine of information because people update their life events such as marital status, birthdays, anniversaries, relocations, etc.
+Facebook’s Timeline information can prove to be a goldmine of information.
+As people update their life events – marital status, birthdays, anniversaries, relocations, etc.

 As a business owner, you should look at leveraging the data from Life Events while targeting to strike an emotional connection with the audience.